Instrumental Music Teachers in Schools or Pre-Schools

 - Successful completion of the Graduate Certificate in Music Teaching from the Elder Conservatorium/the University of Adelaide; or

 - A major study in the instrument to be taught as part of an approved music degree, diploma or equivalent qualification awarded on satisfactory completion of a tertiary course of study that is of at least three years full-time duration or part-time equivalent.

 - And evidence of approved studies in music education/teaching/pedagogy.

 Evidence of approved studies in music education/teaching/pedagogy would consist of at least 135 hours of study (approximately one quarter of a full-year) at workshops, seminars, summer schools or tertiary courses.
 These are offered by universities, TAFE colleges and professional music organisations like the AMEB, MTA, Orff, Yamaha, Suzuki, AUSTA, ASME, etc.

 Renewal of Special Authority

-An applicant is eligible to apply to renew a Special Authority at the expiry of each three year period provided they have satisfied all other requirements e.g. Mandatory Notification Training, consent to a Criminal Record Check undertaken by the Board and are fit and proper to be granted an extension of the Special Authority to Teach for a further three year period.
+An applicant is eligible to apply to renew a Special Authority at the expiry of each three year period provided they have satisfied all other requirements i.e. Mandatory Notification Training, consent to a Nationally Coordinated Criminal History Check undertaken by the Board and are fit and proper to be granted an extension of the Special Authority to Teach for a further three year period.